sk-bln/WVDLandingZone/README.md

 # WVDLandingZone - a secure landing zone for Windows Virtual Desktop and Citrix Cloud in Azure

+Notice - this is not Microsoft official guidance.
+Just an architecture based on my experience

 ## General structure

 Hub VNet